mikaelmello/inquire/README.md

 - **Formatter**: Custom formatter in case you need to pre-process the user input before showing it as the final answer.
   - Formats to "Month Day, Year" by default.
 - **Validators**: Custom validators to the user's selected date, displaying an error message if the date does not pass the requirements.
-- **Week start**: Which day of the week should be displayed in the first column of the calendar.
-  - Sunday by default.
+- **Week start**: Which day of the week should be displayed in the first column of the calendar, Sunday by default.
 - **Min and max date**: Inclusive boundaries of allowed dates in the interactive calendar.
-  - None by default.
-- **Vim mode**: Allows the user to navigate using hjkl keys, off by default.
+If any boundary is set, the user will not be able to move past them, consequently not being able to select any dates out of the allowed range.

 ## Select